midnightroachmedia/FATX360/README.md

 ## Contributing

-Contributions to FATX Renamer are welcome!
+Contributions to FATX360 are welcome!
 Please feel free to submit a Pull Request.

 ## License